Swayambhu Lingam

 Tradition narrates that the Lord later performed penance here in serpent form to expiate a minor lapse.
 To keep the penance hidden he filled the landscape with anthills, imbuing the land with serpent-friendly energy.

-Centuries later the self-manifested lingam remained concealed until the devout potter Veeravrapu Parvathalu dreamt of the Lord, excavated the anthill and re-established worship with daily clay offerings.
+Centuries later the self-manifested lingam remained concealed until the devout potter Veeravarapu Parvathalu dreamt of the Lord, excavated the anthill and re-established worship with daily clay offerings.

 The region once called “Mohinipuram” for its ability to enchant devotees eventually became “Mopidevi,” a name that continues to draw pilgrims seeking the Lord’s grace.